apache/iceberg/site/docs/hive.md

 catalog.createTable(tableId, schema, spec);
 ```

+!!!
+Warning
+    When using Tez, you also have to disable vectorization for now (`hive.vectorized.execution.enabled=false`)

 #### Table property configuration

 Alternatively, the property `engine.hive.enabled` can be set to `true` and added to the table properties when creating the Iceberg table.